nikzaugg/nikzaugg/README.md

 🧑‍💼 From time to time, I do some work at [**zaeck**](https://zaeck.ch/en), where we are building [meine-traumhochzeit.ch](https://meine-traumhochzeit.ch/), a platform to search for and book wedding locations and services.

-🗺️ Currently backpacking around the world.
+🗺️ Currently travelling around the world.

 ⛰️ Recently summitted Huayna Potosí in Bolivia (6'088m tall).